matkoniecz/UnNetHackPlus/Home.md

 * atop looting from asking infuriating ynq, skip for single container, show list for multiple ones (the same for eating)
 * read everything! (http://en.wikipedia.org/wiki/List_of_S-phrases and http://en.wikipedia.org/wiki/GHS_hazard_statement for wands/!)
 fix completely broken alignment, maybe also better gods
-* http://nethackwiki.com/wiki/Wizard_of_Yendor#cite_note-0 he Wizard is the only unaligned monster in NetHack; however, stethoscopes will report this as "chaotic".
 * Eliminate tedious things
 * ban selling
 * Minetown non-diggable (to stop stupid dwarfs)